Lamborghini Murciélago: LP 640 Versace

 The Murciélago LP 640 Versace is a special limited edition of the LP 640 that was unveiled at the 2006 Paris Motor Show.
-Available in either white or black, only 20 were produced as both coupés and roadsters but only 8 were available for sale.
+Available in either white or black, 20 were produced as both coupés and roadsters but only 8 were available for sale.
 Although the standard V12 engine was used, stylists from the Versace fashion house, and Lamborghini's Ad Personam program, collaborated to design custom interiors finished in two-toned Versace leather complemented with a Gianni Versace logo plaque on the centre console.
 Each unit came with matching Versace luggage, along with driving shoes and gloves.
 A matching watch from Versace's Precious Items department was also made available to customers.